RASPBERRY LEAF

 How has it been used?

-Raspberry leaf is most famous as a pregnancy herb.
-This is primarily directed at the last 2 or 3 months of pregnancy where it is used to strengthen the uterus prior to giving birth but there are also historical recommendations for Raspberry leaf in the first months of pregnancy to help prevent miscarriage and to reduce morning sickness.
+Raspberry leaf has been particularly valued in the last 2 or 3 months of pregnancy where it is used to strengthen the uterus prior to giving birth but there are also many historical recommendations for Raspberry leaf in the first months of pregnancy to help prevent miscarriage and to reduce morning sickness.

 Raspberry leaf has also been traditionally used as an eyewash or a mouthwash when there is inflammation or infection present or when there are sores that are slow to heal.